sarahf7/ENGM4620_Project_Sarah_Asma/README.md

 🛍️ **Clothing Store Inventory Tracker** 🛍️

 Welcome to our That's So Cute Clothing Store!
 This program is Python-based to help employees track and update inventory.
-Customers can also view the latest items in stock!
+Customers can also view the latest items in stock!!!
 -------------------------
 **EMPLOYEES PORTAL**
 - View Stock